Bond Psychometric Test and Bond University Medicine Admission

 MedEntry offers the following four services to help students with the Bond Psychometric Test and Medical Interview:

-- Bond University Psychometric Test session (9.30am to 3:30pm on 5 February), which discusses how to answer the questions presented to maximise your chances of progressing to the interview stage
+- Bond University Psychometric Test session (5 February), which discusses how to answer the questions presented to maximise your chances of progressing to the interview stage

 - Bond University Mock Interview with feedback (about 4 hours) on (various dates and times available)